syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 ![OrganizationLayout](Automatic-Layouts_images/Automatic-Layouts_img1.jpeg)

 Organizational chart layout starts parsing from root and iterate through all its child elements.
-‘GetLayoutInfo’ method provides necessary information of a Node’s children and the way to arrange (Orientation, Type etc.) them.
+‘GetLayoutInfo’ method provides necessary information of a node’s children and the way to arrange (orientation, type, and more) them.
 You can customize the arrangements by overriding this function as explained.

-## Get Layout Info
+## Get layout info

-User can change ChartType and Orientation by using GetLayoutInfo event of the SfDiagram.
-This event will fire for each Node added in Layout when the layout is getting updated.
-Default ChartType us Alternate and default orientation is Vertical.
+User can change the ChartType and Orientation by using GetLayoutInfo event of the SfDiagram.
+This event will fire for each node added in the layout when the layout is getting updated.
+Default ChartType is Alternate and default orientation is Vertical.
-For GetLayoutInfo Please refer to, [GetLayoutInfo](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.IGraphInfo~GetLayoutInfo_EV.html "GetLayoutInfo").
+For GetLayoutInfo, refer to, [GetLayoutInfo](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.IGraphInfo~GetLayoutInfo_EV.html "GetLayoutInfo").

 **Event Arguments:**